Relief of Douglas MacArthur: Public statements

 There were genuine differences of opinion over policy between MacArthur and the Truman administration.
-One was MacArthur's deep-seated belief that it was not possible to separate the struggle against Communism in Europe from that going on in Asia.
+One was MacArthur's deep-seated belief that it was not possible to separate the struggle against communism in Europe from that going on in Asia.
 This was seen as the result of being stationed for too many years in East Asia, and of his perspective as a theater commander responsible only for part of the Far East.
 Another important policy difference was MacArthur's belief that China was not, as Acheson maintained, "the Soviet Union's largest and most important satellite," but an independent state with its own agenda that, in MacArthur's words, "for its own purposes is [just temporarily] allied with Soviet Russia".
 If MacArthur's thesis was accepted, then it followed that expanding the war with China would not provoke a conflict with the Soviet Union.
 The Joint Chiefs emphatically disagreed, although this contradicted their position that it was Europe and not Asia that was the prime concern of the Soviet Union.
 Even among Republicans, there was little support for MacArthur's position.

-On 5 April, House minority leader Joseph W. Martin Jr. read the text of a letter he had received from MacArthur, dated 20 March, criticizing the Truman administration's priorities on the floor of the House.
+On 5 April, House of Representatives minority leader Joseph W. Martin Jr. read the text of a letter he had received from MacArthur, dated 20 March, criticizing the Truman administration's priorities on the floor of the House.
 In it, MacArthur had written:

 It seems strangely difficult for some to realize that here in Asia is where the Communist conspirators have elected to make their play for global conquest, and that we have joined the issue thus raised on the battlefield; that here we fight Europe's war with arms while the diplomatic there still fight it with words; that if we lose the war to communism in Asia the fall of Europe is inevitable; win it and Europe most probably would avoid war and yet preserve freedom.
 As you pointed out, we must win.
 There is no substitute for victory.

 MacArthur later wrote that Martin had released the letter "for some unexplained reason and without consulting me", but it had not been marked as being confidential or off the record.

+MacArthur had said in 1951: "The war in Korea has almost destroyed that nation.
+I have never seen such devastation....
+If you go on indefinitely, you are perpetuating a slaughter such as I have never heard of in the history of mankind."